 ‘Tenterfield Saddler’ was the result, a ballad that has bridged Australian bush poetry and international show-business ever since he recorded it in 1972.

 Mixing lyrical rhymes in a tale about long journeys down a country track replete with kangaroos and cockatoos, ‘Tenterfield Saddler’ is every inch a bush ballad in the tradition of Banjo Paterson.

 It brings to the fore a lesser-known character in the cast of bush legends: the saddler, responsible for the safety and comfort of your ride, but also a storyteller.

 Like all the best bush yarns, ‘Tenterfield Saddler’ has a dark side.
-In his grandson’s lyrics, the saddler holds the key to everyday life in a country town, but what the George Woolnough couldn’t give were the reasons his son had died at his own hand.
+In his grandson’s lyrics, the saddler holds the key to everyday life in a country town, but what George Woolnough couldn’t unlock were the reasons his son had died at his own hand.

 It is the suicide at the heart of ‘Tenterfield Saddler’ that gives it a place alongside one of Australia’s most enduring ballads ‘Waltzing Matilda’.
 In that song’s climax, the hero of the story, a swagman, drowns himself to avoid capture for sheep rustling.

 When Allen recorded his song for the 1972 album of the same name, it made a small splash in the American music industry, which labelled the track a folk song.
 But what this quirky ballad did, according to Stephen MacLean, was get Peter Allen noticed as a songwriter.